What You Should Know About Downspout Reducers and Gutter Care

 For example: When your system needs a 2 x 3 downspout or a 3 x4 downspout needs to be reduced into a smaller pipe or through a deck, all you need to do is add the Reducer 2 x 3.
 Keep in mind that the 3 x 4 downspout will have to be crimped to install into top of Reducer.

 Does It Really Matter That It Is A Perfect Fit?

 While you might be tempted to forgo downspout reducers, thinking a little gaping won’t make a big difference, it is a decision that could cost you more down the line.
 Because in that gap water can leak through causing damage.
-And if the leaking continues over a long period of time, the damage can be substantial, costing you a lot more money than the purchase of a downspout reducer.
+And if the leaking continues over a long period of time, the damage can be substantial, costing you a lot more money than the purchase of a downspout reducer or pipe reducer.